akyol/Nobel-Prize-BD1/README.md

 We will mainly use *Plotly* in data visualizations (i.e., we will use an interactive map to visualize the countries that are represented by the Nobel winners)

 - What major challenges do you anticipate?

+We may run into difficulties answering all the questions because we haven't find all the datasets we needed.
+And creating a nice layout is also quite challenging.